Traslox/Traslox/README.md

 # What is new?

-TCS 2 with new UI
+TCS 2 with new UI:

 https://github.com/Traslox/TCS-2